DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 ### 7.4 Disable ASP.NET Inbuilt Request Validation

 ASP.NET checks input values for potentially dangerous content.
-For example, if an end-user types `<b>` into a text input and submits the form, they will be redirected to an error page with the following message:
+For example, if an end-user types `<b>` into a text input and submits the form, they are redirected to an error page with the following message:

 ```
 System.Web.HttpRequestValidationException: A potentially dangerous Request value was detected from the client (Property="<b>")